PySimpleGUI/PySimpleGUI/readme_creator/4_Release_notes.md

 * Fix in popup_get_files when 0 length of filename
 * Fix in Window.SetIcon - properly sets icon using file with Linux now.
 Was always defaulting

+## 4.6 PySimpleGUI 16-Nov-2019

+* Themes!!!
+* Added a LOT of Look and Feel themes.
+Total < 100 now
+* Doctring comments for some missing functions
+* PEP8 bindings for button_rebound_collback, set_tooltip, set_focus
+* Spin Element Update - shortened code
+* Allow tk.PhotoImage objeft to be passed into Image.update as the data
+* DrawRectangle - added line_width parameter.
+Defaults to 1
+* Fix for Slider - was only setting the trough color if the background color was being set_focus
+* Added a deiconify call to Window.Normal so it can be used to restore a window that has been minimized.
+Not working on Linux
+* Combo - Fix for not allowing a "0" to be specified as the default
+* Table - Saving the Frame that contains a table in the member variable table_frame.
+This will enable the frame to be changed to expandable in the future so that the table can be resized as a window expands.
+* LOTS AND LOTS of Look and Feel themes!!!!
+* Added SystemDefaultForReal to look and feel that will prodce 100% not styled windows
+* Changed the "gray" strings in look and feel table into RGB strtings (e.g. gray25 = #404040).
+No all graphics subsystems
+* Removed Mac restriction from Look and Feel setting changes.
+All color settings are changed EXCEPT for the button color now on a Mac
+* "Fuzzy Logic" Look and Feel Theme Selection - No longer have to memorize every character and get the case right.
+Now can get "close enough" and it'll working
+* New function - preview_all_look_and_feel_themes.
+Causes a window to be shown that shows all of the currently available look and feel themes
+* Removed use of CloseButton in popup get file, folder, text.
+Was causing problems where input fields stopped working.
+See bug on GitHub

 ### Upcoming

 Make suggestions people!
 Future release features